AazhaKatral/-----/README.md

 ___________________________________________________________________________________________________________________

-## Part 1 - This part of the book is a self contained on that is a non-technical explanation of the history, the concepts and the applications of DL to Machine Vision, Speech, Comprehension, Art, Music and Reasoning
+## Part 1 - Concepts:

-Part 1 has 5 chapters
+This part of the book is a self contained one that explains the history, the concepts, the intuitions and the applications of DL to Machine Vision, Speech, Comprehension, Art, Music and Games

 ### Chapter 1 - Vision
 This chapter deals with vision and is focused on conveying a high-level understanding of what deep learning is in the context of vision.
 The vision analogy provides insight into how deep learning approaches are so powerful and so broadly applicable.

 ### Chapter 2 - Language
 This chapter builds atop our deep learning foundations  via the vision analogy and examines how deep learning is incorporated into human language applications, with a particular emphasis on how it can automatically learn features that represents the meaning of words.